The following items are prohibited in or next to student housing for health and safety reasons:

 - Candles, incense, oil lamps, lawn torches, halogen torchiere lamps and open flames

-- Smoking and illegal drug paraphernalia
+- Illegal drug paraphernalia

 - Flammable substances such as gasoline, cleaning fluids, lighter fluid and mineral spirits